-PRESIDENT'S HOME.
-This house, formerly the Lachmund home, was moved upon the campus.
-It is modern and commodious and admirably adapted to the entertainment of guests of the University.
+University House.
+This modern and commodious house, which is the President's home, is admirably adapted to entertainment of students and guests of the University.

 CHRESTO COTTAGE.
 Chresto Cottage, the Student Union erected in 1918 by local subscription and the Chrestomathean and Chrestophilean Literary Societies, is the student-faculty social center and the headquarters of the campus Y. M. C. A. and Y. W. C. A. It was moved to new location and reconditioned in 1937.